pqhieu02/Enersense/README.md

 ```bash
 docker compose exec mysql bash
 ```
-User name and password for MySQL Server are both `root`
+The username and password for MySQL Server are both `root`

 ## Monitor log
 ```bash